Facebook Pixel

 If you're happy with the terms presented, your broker will gather the necessary documents to finalize your application.

-The whole process generally takes around 1 to 2 weeks from start to finish.
+Applying for a home equity loan generally takes around 1 to 2 weeks from start to finish.

 Documents Needed for Home Equity Loans in Ontario